Data processing

 Keyword arguments

-: the function to use for calculating the location parameter (default:median
+locfunc: the function to use for calculating the location parameter (default:median)

 Returns